 Yes.
-Japan has its own CFC rules and if such CFC rules are applied to any particular overseas subsidiary, such CFC subsidiary's net profits (but not its net losses) shall be deemed to constitute the Japanese parent company's taxable income in proportion to its shareholding percentage, regardless of whether or not such profits are distributed to the parent.
+Japan has its own controlled foreign company ("CFC") rules and if such CFC rules are applied to any particular overseas subsidiary, such CFC subsidiary's net profits (but not its net losses) shall be deemed to constitute the Japanese parent company's taxable income in proportion to its shareholding percentage, regardless of whether or not such profits are distributed to the parent.
 These rules apply to Japanese companies that own 10% or more of the shares in a certain overseas subsidiary more than 50% owned, in aggregate, by Japanese resident individuals or companies directly or indirectly.

-The Japanese CFC rules were overhauled in 2017 in line with BEPS Action 3, "Designing Effective Controlled Foreign Company Rules", and the new rules will be applicable for the relevant subsidiaries' fiscal years beginning on or after April 1, 2018.
-Under the new rules:
+The Japanese CFC rules were overhauled in 2017 in line with BEPS Action 3, "Designing Effective Controlled Foreign Company Rules".
+Under the current rules:

-- profits of foreign subsidiaries that are either a (a) "paper (1)company", (b) "cash box company", or (c) "company located in black-list jurisdictions" will be included in the taxable income of the Japanese parent unless the effective tax rate for the relevant subsidiaries is "30%" or higher; - (2)profits of foreign subsidiaries that do not fall under the foregoing categories (1)(a)-(c), but do not satisfy the "Economic Activity Test" (i.e., the test to see whether the subsidiary is engaged in active business by examining the subsidiary's (a) category of business, (b) fixed facility, (c) management, and (d) volume of unrelated sales/purchases or manufacturing) will be included in the taxable income of the Japanese parent, unless the effective tax rate for the relevant subsidiaries is "20%" or higher; and - (3) even if the foreign subsidiaries satisfy the "Economic Activity Test", its "passive income" will be included in the taxable income of the Japanese parent, unless the effective tax rate for the relevant subsidiaries is "20%" or higher.
+profits of foreign subsidiaries that are either a (a) "paper company", (b) "cash box company", or (c) "company located in black-list jurisdictions" will be included in the taxable income of the Japanese parent unless the effective tax rate for the relevant subsidiaries is 30% or higher;

+- (2) profits of foreign subsidiaries that do not fall under the foregoing categories (1)(a)-(c), but do not satisfy the "Economic Activity Test" (i.e., the test to see whether the subsidiary is engaged in active business by examining the subsidiary's (a) category of business, (b) fixed facility, (c) management, and (d) volume of unrelated sales/purchases or manufacturing) will be included in the taxable income of the Japanese parent, unless the effective tax rate for the relevant subsidiaries is 20% or higher; and - (3) even if the foreign subsidiaries satisfy the "Economic Activity Test", its "passive income" will be included in the taxable income of the Japanese parent, unless the effective tax rate for the relevant subsidiaries is 20% or higher.

 As a notable development in 2019, the scope of a "paper company" in (1)(a) above, which is subject to the Japanese parent's inclusion under the Japanese CFC rules, was significantly narrowed in response to the concern that a number of Japanese companies' U.S. subsidiaries would be subject to the Japanese CFC rules due to the decrease of the U.S. corporation tax rate to 21%.
-For example, a U.S. holding company which is owned by a Japanese parent is not viewed as a company from the "paper company", if it performs functions such as (a) shielding one business' risk from another for financing purposes, (b) facilitating a joint venture with local companies, (c) facilitating management or disposal of assets, or (d) shielding litigation risks.
+For example, a U.S. holding company which is owned by a Japanese parent is not viewed as "paper company" if it performs functions such as (a) shielding one business's risk from another for financing purposes, (b) facilitating a joint venture with local companies, (c) facilitating management or disposal of assets, or (d) shielding litigation risks.

-Taxation of Commercial Real Estate 8
+8 Taxation of Commercial Real Estate